 We would normally publish (on our website and elsewhere) your name, photograph (if you have provided one), your email and College contact phone number and basic biographical information relating to your College and University posts.

 G. disclosing personal information about you to external organisations, as permitted or required by law.

 If you have concerns or queries about any of these purposes, or how we communicate with you, please contact us at the address given below.

-We will not access personal data about you from social media sites, unless there is a legitimate interest for us to do so (for example, the role you have applied for has a significant public-facing element to it, or is involved with publicity and presenting us to the general public).
-Consequently, we do not routinely screen applicants’ social media profiles but, if aspects of your social media profile are brought to our attention and give rise to concerns about your suitability for the role in question, we may need to consider them.
+We would not monitor social media sites for any personal data relating to you, unless we believed there was a legitimate interest for us to do so (e.g. monitoring compliance with an agreed plan, such as a homeworking agreement) and only if we inform you we might do this in advance.
+Consequently, we do not routinely screen your social media profiles but, if aspects of these are brought to our attention and give rise to concerns about your conduct, we may need to consider them.
 Our social media guidelines are available at: https://www.magd.cam.ac.uk/social-media-policy

 For certain posts, we may use the Disclosure and Barring Services (DBS) and Disclosure Scotland to help assess your suitability for certain positions of trust.
 If this is the case, we will make this clear to you in separate correspondence.
 Certificate and status check information is only used for this specific purpose, and we comply fully with the DBS code of Practice regarding the correct use, handling, storage, retention and destruction of certificates and certificate information.
 We recognise that it is a criminal offence to pass this information on to anyone who is not entitled to receive it.

 Who we share your data with